By Ken Starks, NMLS #173595 · Last reviewed: February 2026

 | Mortgage insurance | 1.75% upfront + 0.55% annual (life of loan) | PMI cancels at 80% LTV |

-| DTI flexibility | Up to 50%+ with compensating factors | Typically capped at 45-50% |
+| DTI flexibility | Up to 50%+ with factors | Typically capped 45–50% |

-| Appraisal requirements | Health & safety inspection included | Value only (less stringent) |
+| Appraisal | Health & safety inspection included | Value only (less stringent) |

-| Gift funds | 100% of down payment can be gifted | Allowed, but some programs require borrower contribution |
+| Gift funds | 100% of down payment can be gifted | Allowed; some programs need borrower contribution |

-| Property types | 1-4 units, primary residence only | 1-4 units, primary, second home, investment |
+| Property types | 1–4 units, primary only | 1–4 units, primary, second, investment |

 | Assumability | Yes (subject to qualification) | No |

-My general rule of thumb: If your credit score is above 700 and you have at least 5% down, run the numbers on conventional first — you may come out ahead because conventional PMI cancels and FHA MIP doesn't.
-If your credit score is in the 580 to 680 range, or your DTI is high, or your down payment is coming entirely from gift funds, FHA is likely the better path.
-And if your home price exceeds FHA's county limit, conventional or jumbo is the move.
+If your credit score is above 700 and you have at least 5% down, run the numbers on conventional first — PMI cancels and FHA MIP doesn't.
+If your score is 580–680, your DTI is high, or your down payment is all gift funds, FHA is likely the better path.
+If your price exceeds FHA's county limit, conventional or jumbo is the move.
+I run both scenarios for nearly every borrower and let the numbers decide.

 Why Get Your FHA Loan Through a Broker?